 - The court will usually deal with the consent order without you having to attend court

 - You can have a consent order even if you do not currently have any assets

 Did you know?

 “Every day, thousands of people face financial claims from old partners, and in most cases, it is because the defendant assumed the divorce itself ended all financial commitments to their former partner.
 It does not.
-The process of filing a consent order is so straightforward and essentially gives you an insurance policy against huge future losses.” – Angela Lally, Head of Family Department, Best Solicitors.
+The process of filing a consent order is so straightforward and essentially gives you an insurance policy against huge future losses.” – Alison Gregory, Head of Family Department, Best Solicitors.